zaf/g711/Readme.md

 }
 ```

-Encoder implements an io.Writer interface.
-It encodes 16bit 8000Hz LPCM data to
+Encoder encodes 16bit 8000Hz LPCM data to G711 PCM or directly transcodes
-G711 PCM or directly transcodes between A-law and u-law
+between A-law and u-law

 #### func  NewAlawEncoder

 ```go
 func NewAlawEncoder(writer io.Writer, input int) (*Encoder, error)
 ```
-NewAlawEncoder returns a pointer to an Encoder.
-It takes as input the
+NewAlawEncoder returns a pointer to an Encoder that implements an io.Writer.
+It
-destination data Writer and the input encoding format.
+takes as input the destination data Writer and the input encoding format.

 #### func  NewUlawEncoder

 ```go
 func NewUlawEncoder(writer io.Writer, input int) (*Encoder, error)
 ```
-NewUlawEncoder returns a pointer to an Encoder.
-It takes as input the
+NewUlawEncoder returns a pointer to an Encoder that implements an io.Writer.
+It
-destination data Writer and the input encoding format.
+takes as input the destination data Writer and the input encoding format.

 #### func (*Encoder) Reset